jpetazzo/intro-to-docker/slides/Building_Images_Interactively/Objectives.md

 ## Objectives

-In this lesson, we will:
+In this lesson, we will create our first container image.

+It will be a basic distribution image, but we will pre-install the package `curl`.

+We will:

-* Create our first container image.
+* Create a container from a base image.
-* Install software manually in a container, and turn it into a new image.
+* Install software manually in the container, and turn it into a new image.
-* Introduce commands `docker commit`, `docker tag`, and `docker diff`.
+* Learn about new commands: `docker commit`, `docker tag`, and `docker diff`.